San Diego County church financial assistance programs.

 While a church will not generally turn anyone away, these thrift stores do rely on donations from the public.
 So the inventory is limited.
 If the parish does not have what a person may need, or if the store is closed, then they will do their best to redirect the client to another local charity.
 This is how someone can learn about resources such as rental assistance or other programs.

 San Diego County churches help people overcome their hardship too.
 Places including Ocean View Church (address 2460 Palm Avenue, San Diego, CA, 92154, phone 619-424-7870) coordinate recovery programs for dependencies.
-It is not just limited to drugs or alcohol, but other barriers including divorce, codependency, smoking, abandonment, unemployment, job placement, and much more is covered.
+It is not just limited to short term financial aid or support for drugs or alcohol, but other barriers including divorce, codependency, smoking, abandonment, unemployment, job placement, and much more is covered.
 Some locations also provide immigration services under this form of “hardship” help as well.

 Volunteers from the community often hold these sessions with the parish.
 Generally the sessions are free to attend, and they may be advertised in a newspaper or at the mass itself.
 The topics covered in San Diego County are also usually tailored more for the needs of that part of the state, and may touch on the following.